And when Little Ray heard their words,

 Everything Clicks?
 Home-schooling is rising.
 Parents can instill heritage, refinement, ethics and knowledge in children within the confines of home.
 Online connections stimulate ideas, discussions and activities for growth.

 Rain Check?
 Parents can foster wellbeing without pulling children from school.
 They can encourage critical thinking and discuss global threats in a positive way.
 They can guide their children to overcome real-world fears.

 Art of the Huddle?
 Joint learning with adults has benefits.
 Close-up inspection and interesting discussion help connect storied action to real-life characters.
 Time management and interpersonal skills improve.

 Walking Tall?
 Students resist conformity.
 They are inattentive when forced to study subjects they find no need to know.
 An inquiring mind must be self-motivated to absorb marketable, technical and professional skills.

 Starting with a Dream?
 Passions are central to career quests.
 Early development and learning identify talents and interests, setting the stage for sophisticated skills, dynamic achievements and improved life opportunities.

 View Finder?
 Reading provides information, insights and viewpoints.
 Effort and study improve reasoning and management of new situations.
 Positive reinforcement aids in the push for intelligence and judgment.

 Chain Reaction?
-Readers of this article recognize their interest in arts and sciences likely came from an adult.
+Readers of this article may recognize their interest in arts and sciences came from an adult.
 Reading aloud to children teaches an appreciation of books.
-Let's work together to pay reading forward.
+Let's all work together to pay reading forward.